Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Diffusion Bridge Mixture Transport

-We take a moment to provide several comments on the proposed IDBM procedure, contrasting it with the IPF procedure detailed in \cref{sec:ipf_diffusion_approach}: \begin{enumerate}[label= (\roman*) ] \item the IPF steps generate a sequence of initial-terminal measures $F^{(i)}_{0,τ} ∈ 𝒫_2(Γ,□) ∪ 𝒫_2(□,ϒ)$ that matches one of the target marginal distributions $Γ$, $ϒ$ at a time, thus producing a valid coupling between $Γ$ and $ϒ$ only in the limit where $\StaSB$ is solved; in contrast, each IDBM step produces a valid initial-terminal coupling $C^{(i)} ∈ 𝒫_2(Γ,ϒ)$, with the sequence of coupling being progressively optimal toward solving $\StaSB$; \item IPF steps necessarily alternates between forward and backward time directions; each IDBM steps can be solved in either of the time direction (or both); \item approaches relying on samples from $F^{(i-1)}$ to solve IPF's step $i$ suffer from the simulation-inference distribution mismatch $\RF^{(i-1)} ≠ F^{(i)}$ which can negatively impact inferential efficiency; by construction $Π^{(i)}$ and $M^{(i)}$ share the same marginal distributions, so samples from $Π^{(i)}$ are guaranteed to cover regions of high probability according to $M^{(i)}$, thus making inference of the corresponding drift coefficient reliable; \item the measures resulting from the IPF iterations do not admit a simple marginal-conditional decomposition; in contrast each $Π^{(i)}$ is given by a mixture of Brownian bridges \cref{eq:bridge}. \end{enumerate} These points suggest that employing the IDBM can be advantageous in the context of generative models.
+We take a moment to provide several comments on the proposed IDBM procedure, contrasting it with the IPF procedure detailed in \cref{sec:ipf_diffusion_approach}: \begin{enumerate}[label= (\roman*) ] \item the IPF iterations generate a sequence of initial-terminal measures $F^{(i)}_{0,τ} ∈ 𝒫_2(Γ,□) ∪ 𝒫_2(□,ϒ)$ that matches one of the target marginal distributions $Γ$, $ϒ$ at a time, thus producing a valid coupling between $Γ$ and $ϒ$ only in the limit where $\StaSB$ is solved; in contrast, each IDBM iteration produces a valid initial-terminal coupling $C^{(i)} ∈ 𝒫_2(Γ,ϒ)$, with the sequence of coupling being progressively optimal toward solving $\StaSB$; this crucial difference is depicted in the sketch of \cref{fig:sketch}; \item IPF iterations necessarily alternates between forward and backward time directions; each IDBM iterations can be solved in either of the time direction (or both); \item approaches relying on samples from $F^{(i-1)}$ to infer the drift coefficient of $F^{(i)}$ suffer from the simulation-inference distribution mismatch $\RF^{(i-1)} ≠ F^{(i)}$ which can negatively impact inferential efficiency; by construction $Π^{(i)}$ and $M^{(i)}$ share the same marginal distributions, so samples from $Π^{(i)}$ are guaranteed to cover regions of high probability according to $M^{(i)}$, thus making inference of the corresponding drift coefficient reliable; \item the measures resulting from the IPF iterations do not admit a simple marginal-conditional decomposition; in contrast each $Π^{(i)}$ is given by a mixture of diffusion bridges. \end{enumerate} The aforementioned points suggest that using the IDBM can be advantageous within the context of generative models.
 Point (i) establishes that truncating the IDBM iterations at a finite iteration number does not bias the transport.
 Even the first iteration of the IDBM procedure produces a valid, even if suboptimal, transport.
-In \cref{sec:application_score_generative} we follow this program as an alternative to the approach detailed in \cref{sec:score_generative}.
-In contrast, the IPF procedure necessitates to employ many iterations which can be computationally expensive.
+In \cref{sec:application_score_generative} we follow this program as an alternative to the SGM approach.
+In contrast, the IPF procedure requires employing many iterations, which can be computationally expensive.
 Nevertheless, when multiple IDBM iterations are desirable, it might prove beneficial to solve the iterations alternating between the forward and backward time directions.
 As the approximation and discretization errors cumulate over the iterates, repeatedly solving the IDBM procedure in the same time direction could lead to a terminal distribution progressively deviating from the corresponding target marginal distribution.
 Points (iii) and (iv) point to potential efficiency gains of the IDBM procedure.
-Indeed, at step $i > 1$, inferring the drift terms of both the IPF and the IDBM requires the numerical discretization and simulation from an SDE associated to step $i - 1$.
+Indeed, at iteration $i > 1$, inferring the drift coefficients of both the IPF and the IDBM requires the numerical discretization and simulation from an SDE associated to iteration $i - 1$.
 This is computationally expensive: in \citet{bortoli2021diffusion} paths are sampled, cached, and re-used for 100 steps of gradient descent.
 With this choice, path sampling still amounts to roughly $50\%$ of the total computational time.
 In the IDBM procedure, simulated paths, which are similarly costly to produce, give raise to samples from $C^{(i-1)}$.
-This time however, each sample from $C^{(i-1)}$ can in turn be used to generate multiple samples at arbitrary time points from $Π^{(i-1)} = C^{(i-1)}R_{•|0,τ}$ which, for SDEs usually employed in generative modeling (\cref{sec:sde_class}), can be done cheaply and exactly (see \cref{eq:sde_class_birdge_td}).
+However, this time, each sample from $C^{(i-1)}$ can be used to generate multiple samples at arbitrary time points from $Π^{(i)} = C^{(i-1)}R_{•|0,τ}$ which, for SDEs typically used in generative modeling (\cref{sec:sde_class}), can be done inexpensively and exactly (see \cref{eq:sde_class_birdge_td}).
+We implement this approach in the empirical comparison of \cref{sec:application_matching}.